Table of Contents

 For smaller ear canals (typically, this is females), we recommend Macks Slimfit soft foam plugs or Macks Dreamgirl soft foam earplugs.
 The Slimfit is a slightly smaller, thinner, and more tapered design than the Dreamgirl.
 Both the Slimfit and the Dreamgirl have a high noise reduction rating.

-We’ve put together an Earplug Variety Pack for people just like you.
-To save you having to buy a packet of each of the various earplugs we offer, we’ve put together a selection of each so that you can “try before you buy” more or less.
+We’ve put together a Mack Variety Earplugs packet for people just like you.
+To save you from having to buy a packet of each of the various earplugs we offer, we’ve put together a selection of each so that you can “try before you buy” more or less.

 Do we have anything for the Snorer?